Shared Filesystems service¶

 configuration as well.

-Let’s describe the Generic driver as an example for the DHSS=True
+The generic driver is an example for the DHSS=True

 case.